pSpaces/Programming-with-Spaces/semantics-light.md

-This page provides the formal operational semantics for the "local" part of the pSpace programming model.
+This page provides the formal operational semantics for a light version of the pSpace programming model.

 ## Syntax